zzz0906/LeetCode/README.md

 Therefore, the we can first find the middle point and construct a binary tree.
 Then we can recursive.

 Yes, this is correct.
 AC!

+## 106. Construct Binary Tree from Inorder and Postorder Traversal

+It just put the middle in the end of the tree. like the 105.

+Yes I change the postorder to the another version of the preorder.
+AC!

+## 107. Binary Tree Level Order Traversal II

+Just reverse the answer of 103.

+## 108. Convert Sorted Array to Binary Search Tree

+Given an array where elements are sorted in ascending order, convert it to a height balanced BST.

+a height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.

+Tha's means we need to split in the middle and let left as the left tree and right as the right tree.

+We can use recursive again!
+Yes!
+AC!